I had seen a photo of the waterfall Hvítserkur from my father-in-law's hiking tour in West Iceland and was awed by its beauty.

 Hvítserkur waterfall

-The only problem was that I didn't own a jeep, which is needed for the road leading to Hvítserkur.
-So I waited for 3 years to save up for a jeep and in August 2018, I was finally able to stand on top of Hvítserkur the waterfall :)
+So I waited for 3 years to save up for a jeep, and in August 2018, I was finally able to stand on top of Hvítserkur, the waterfall.

-The waterfall can be visited either from below via Skorradalur valley or from above via Uxahryggir.
-We took the latter route and drove to Þingvellir national park which is 50 km away from Reykjavík, and a part of the most popular tour in Iceland, the Golden Circle.
+We took the latter route and drove to Þingvellir National Park, which is 50 km from Reykjavík and a part of the most popular tour in Iceland, the Golden Circle.

 Cairns at Uxahryggir

-Remember Þórir from my travel-blog: Ármann in Mt. Ármannsfell and the Troll Games on Hofmannaflöt Plains in South Iceland
+Remember Þórir from my travel blog: Ármann in Mt. Ármannsfell and the Troll Games on Hofmannaflöt Plains in South Iceland.

 Road signs

 You can see in the photo above that road 52 carries on all the way to Borgarnes town.
-And if you carry on driving straight ahead you will find yourself on the Kaldidalur highland road 550, which is a coarse gravel road leading towards the ice cave tunnel and the wonderful nature of upcountry Borgarfjörður.
+And if you carry on driving straight ahead, you will find yourself on the Kaldidalur highland road 550, which is a coarse gravel road leading towards the ice cave tunnel and the wonderful nature of upcountry Borgarfjörður.

-Uxahryggir road 52 is marked as "seinfarinn" meaning that it can only be driven slowly.
 Uxahryggir is an 11 km long gravel road with blind hills (blindhæðir) and turns, but ok for a 2WD.

 Uxahryggir road number 52

 We stopped by the view-dial at Uxahryggir on the way.
-My father-in-law, Jakob, is a designer of view-dials in Iceland and I always stop by them and take a photo.
+My father-in-law, Jakob, is a designer of view-dials in Iceland, and I always stop by them and take a photo.

 They show the names and heights of the surrounding mountains.